runemadsen/rune.js/documentation.md

 ### `bounds()`

-Returns a javascript object with `x`, `y`, `width` and `height` properties describing the outer bounds of the polygon.
+Returns a JavaScript object with `x`, `y`, `width` and `height` properties describing the outer bounds of the polygon.
 This is the internal representation of the bounds, which means that the polygon `xy` values are not added to the bounds.

 ### `centroid()`